secretstartups/handbook/content/handbook/ceo/shadow.md

 ![GitLab all-remote mentor](https://about.gitlab.com/images/all-remote/ceo-shadow-gitlab-awesomeness.jpg)

-The CEO Shadow Program is temporarily fully remote because of COVID-19 [travel restrictions](#travel-guidance-covid-19).
 The shadows will participate in all meetings from their usual work environment.

-While remote shadows won't get to work from Mission Control or attend in-person meetings with the CEO, they will still get an immersive experience through the program.
+Rmote shadows get an immersive experience through the program.
 A remote rotation may also be an ideal opportunity for a team member who has been unable to travel for an in-person rotation in the past.

 For insights on maximizing a remote CEO Shadow rotation, view takeaway recap videos from [Betsy](https://youtu.be/DGJCuMVp6FM) (Talent Brand Manager) and [Darren](https://youtu.be/4yhtYcOZn3w) (Head of Remote), as well as Darren's [blog](https://about.gitlab.com/blog/2020/05/22/gitlab-remote-ceo-shadow-takeaways/).